mubarakone/ESCS/README.md

 ### NOTE: ONLY CODE SNIPPETS.
 NO COMMITS YET.
-### NOTE: RECREATE WORKSPACE AND REMOVE UNWANTED PACKAGES AND DEPENDENCYS.
+### NOTE: RECREATE WORKSPACE AND REMOVE UNWANTED PACKAGES AND DEPENDENCIES.
 ORIGINAL REPO AND WORKSPACE WAS TOO LARGE.

 # Ethereum Smart Contract Simulator
 An interface to simulate smart contracts.
 This simulator will use Remix IDE as an API to deploy smart contracts and experiment with different functions and variables.
 Think of this as a better interface for testing Remix deployed contracts.